patrickbucher/learning-rust/diary.md

+# Day 42 (2024-05-05)

+I extended `ghbu` to also display timings.
+Unfortunately, there's no formatting routines provided by the standard library to output the timings such as `3m12s654ms`, like the Go standard library does.
+But `seconds.milliseconds` is a good compromise in my case.

 # Day 41 (2024-05-04)

 I worked through two _Exercises for Programmers_.
+Later, I did a third one.
+The exercises are kind of repetetive, but as I glanced at some further exercises, there seems to be more interesting one coming up.

 # Day 40 (2024-05-03)